deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “The fuck is a quantum stack?”
 Ray asked.

 Jamie shrugged and slumped down onto one of the torturous seats around the back wall.
 “Beats the hell outta me.
 Magical energy from nowhere, near as I can tell.
-We knew about them from  that ET briefing document Scotch Creek released way back when, but there may as well be leprechaun on bicycles back there for all I understand how it works.”
+We knew about them from  that ET briefing document Scotch Creek released way back when, but there may as well be a leprechaun on a bicycle back there for all I understand how it works.”

 “So.
 We have twelve years of power, a water reprocessor and a cloaking device,” Spears summarized.
 “But we’re bingo on food.
 That about right?”